djamel96/Users_manager/README.md

 The app should now be installed and running on your device or emulator.

+## State management

+In this app I used Provider state management.

+## Architecture

+In this app I used MVVM architecture .

 ## Testing

 To run the tests on this project: